juji/Soul-Recycling-Simulation/README.md

 ## From juji

-You know, in this simulation, the term god can be changed into... ice cream... and it will share the same result.
+You know, in this simulation, the term dewa can be changed into... ice cream... and it will share the same result.

 ---